Operational criterion for controlled dense coding with non-trivial tripartite entangled states: Some other non-trivial tripartite entangled states and their utilities in controlled dense coding

-To support our conjecture that all nontrivial tripartite entangled states falling under $GHZ$-class with nonvanishing tangle are actually useful in controlled dense coding for appropriate choices of the state parameters, we cite some more examples below:
+To support our conjecture that all non-trivial tripartite entangled states falling under $GHZ$-class with non-vanishing tangle are actually useful in controlled dense coding for appropriate choices of the state parameters, we cite some more examples below: